 The OCPE Program allows students in 6th through 12th grades to earn credits that meet the district and state physical education requirements.
 Students will be expected to be physically educated, along with being physically active.
-They will be expected to show accountability of skill development, learned physical activity and health concepts and social development through participation in their selected physical activity that is based on the Texas Essential Knowledge and Skills for Physical Education.Study Tips: (for 6th graders attempting to 'test' out of Health; Spring and Summer only)Texas Education Agency Health TEKS (Texas Essential Knowledge and Skills) for 6th-grade health
+They will be expected to show accountability of skill development, learned physical activity and health concepts and social development through participation in their selected physical activity, which is based on the Texas Essential Knowledge and Skills for Physical Education.

-New to District Students:
+New to District Students